SANGNGUYEN24/bkquiz/README.md

 If you have any feedback please send it to: sangnguyendinh24work@gmail.com

-_p/s: I changed app name to BKQuiz._
+_p/s: I changed app name form QuizMaker to BKQuiz._

 Thank you!